-Winning selection for England’s tour of Argentina this June came exactly four weeks to the day after Piers Francis signed a Northampton contract that starts next season.
+Winning selection for England’s tour of Argentina last June came exactly four weeks to the day after Piers Francis signed a Northampton contract that began this season.
 He produced an impressive display in his first Test appearance against the Pumas at San Juan that was crowned by his exchange of passes with George Ford, who ran 35 metres for a try that brought the scores level at 31-31 on the way to a 38-34 victory.
 Piers marked his first start the following week at Sante Fe with a maiden touchdown that helped England towards a 2-0 series win.
+His third cap and Twickenham debut was in the 48-14 triumph over Samoa this November.

 The Saints have recruited him from Super Rugby side Auckland Blues.
 Piers was born in Gravesend, played for Maidstone and moved to New Zealand in 2009, having served a three-year apprenticeship with Saracens Academy.